 Sudan is implementing the Regional Centre for Preparedness and Early Warning with assistance from the International Civil Defense Organization (ICDO);

 Currently no Government institution is in the position to activate the International Charter Space and Major Disasters.

-Based on its findings, the mission team identified a number of activities that could lead to improved use of space-based information and technology.
+Based on its findings, the mission team identified a number of activities that could lead to improved use of and technology.
 Among them: